More

 --- Worn-Out Switch-Arms

---- Incorrect or Wrong Type of Switch
+--- Incorrect or Wrong Type of 1LS or 2LS Switch

 --- Worn Switch Cams